K1297/Blockwave/README.md

 # BLOCKWAVE
-# Decentralized Content Sharing Dapp
+# Decentralized Social Media Dapp

-Blockwave is a decentralized content sharing dapp where users can share their posts and followers can pay directly to their favorite influencers using their wallet addresses.
+Blockwave is a decentralized social media dapp where users can share their posts and followers can pay directly to their favorite influencers using their wallet addresses.
 The dapp uses a decentralized architecture and integrates with user-friendly UI, and sanity studio to store data like user profiles, posts, comments, and wallet addresses.
 The dapp also allows users to mint NFTs and set their profile